-Some simple lines to remind my soul that there is such a thing as glory.
-With apologies to Rich Mullin, there is glory in every page of Scritpure if we rightly discern its subject.
-And the subject is always, however circuitous, Christ.
-God’s glory is on display and we all need eyes to see it. … More There is Such a Thing as Glory
+While meditating on Psalm 105, some simple lines to remind my soul that there is such a thing as glory.
+With apologies to Rich Mullin, there is glory in every page of Scripture if we rightly discern its subject.
+However circuitious, the subject is always Christ.
+God’s glory is on display and we all need … More There is Such a Thing as Glory

 My Redeemer Is Coming In the heartache of today, remember tomorrow.
 Jesus will keep his promise.
 He will keep all of them.